rust-cli/book/src/tutorial/packaging.md

 Since it will always compile your source from scratch, users of your tool will need to have
-Rust, cargo, and all other system dependencies your project requires installed on their machine.
+Rust, cargo, and all other system dependencies your project requires to be installed on their machine.
-Compiling large Rust code bases can also take some time.
+Compiling large Rust codebases can also take some time.

 Furthermore, there is no simple way to update tools installed with cargo:
-User will need to run `cargo install` again at some point, and pass the `--force` flag to overwrite the old binaries.
+The user will need to run `cargo install` again at some point, and pass the `--force` flag to overwrite the old binaries.
 This is a [missing feature][cargo-issue-2082] and there are subcommands [like this one][cargo-update]